Yokohama DeNA BayStars: Yokohama BayStars (1993–2011)

-Yokohama DeNA BayStars (2012–present)
+Yokohama DeNA BayStars (since 2012)

-In 2011, the franchise was acquired by a mobile telephone game company DeNA.
+In 2011, the franchise was acquired by a mobile telephone game company DeNA for 9.5 billion yen.
 The name was changed to reflect this, and they changed their mascot from Hosshey to Starman, who wore the new uniform.
+The team stated their aim at making a profit within the first three years while also doing new promotional gimmicks such as offering discounted tickets to men who came to the ballpark dressed in drag on Thursdays, saving 2,000 yen on select days for a reserved seat with the wearing of a team jersey, and offering fans a refund if they are unhappy with the team losing or getting a partial refund with a win/tie.
+They also negotiated a new lease deal with the city for less ticket revenue shared that saw the team put a LED screen above the outfield wall.

 In October 2015, Alex Ramírez, a former BayStars player and the only foreign-born player to have 2,000 hits in Japanese baseball, was named as manager for the 2016 season.
 He replaced Kiyoshi Nakahata, who resigned at the end of 2015 to take responsibility for the club's poor performance.
 In 2016, Yokohama DeNA BayStars finished the regular season in third place (69–71–3), 19.5 games behind the league leader Hiroshima Toyo Carp (89–52–3).
 Defeating the second place Yomiuri Giants two games to one in the first stage of the Climax Series, the BayStars advanced to the Climax Series Final but lost to the Carp in five games.